kbase/groups/README.md

 Users without custom fields take ~30-150 bytes, depending on the user name, and so the MongoDB backend can support ~100k-500k users per group assuming no group resources.

-Resources and users space consumption can be combined more or less linearly - more users means less space for resources and vice versa.
+Resources' and users' space consumption can be combined more or less linearly - more users means less space for resources and vice versa.

 User custom fields can drastically change the byte requirement for users - for example, adding